Skills & Plugins

 Extend OpenClaw with Skills and create your own

 A skill gives the agent new capabilities in a single package.
 It might add tools (e.g. call an API, run a script, read a calendar), inject domain knowledge or instructions, wire in an external service, or define a workflow.
-Everything lives under ~/clawd/skills/<skill-name>/SKILL.md (or your configured workspace path).
+Everything lives under ~/.openclaw/workspace/skills/<skill-name>/SKILL.md (or your configured workspace path).
 You manage skills via the CLI, by editing files, or through ClawHub.
 Which skills are active is controlled in configuration (enable/disable, per-skill settings like API keys).
 To get an install script for a skill (with optional API keys), use the Setup Wizard (Add a skill).

 If you're looking for a complete list of available OpenClaw skills so you can choose which ones to try, that list lives on ClawHub and in the community catalog.
 You can browse by category, search by name or use case, and install any skill with one command.